LeelaChessZero/lczero.org/content/blog/2024/Leela_Piece_Odds.md

 published: 2024-11-29
 ---

-Finally, [LeelaPieceOdds](https://lichess.org/@/LeelaPieceOdds) is ready, awaiting all kind of odds challenges from you at Lichess.
+Finally, [LeelaPieceOdds](https://lichess.org/@/LeelaPieceOdds) is ready, awaiting piece odds challenges from you at Lichess.
 <!--more-->